 He became a priest before you?

 He was six months before me in the priesthood.
 I was made deacon in 1955.
 And he was made deacon about a year before that and he came by the influence of Bishop Howells.
 There was another person in Abeokuta under whom he served.
-By the time we met I was already ordained too.
-We were both young priest at that time.
+By the time we met, I was already ordained too.
+We were both young priests at that time.

-What is rating of him at that time?
+What is your rating of him at that time?

 He was a jolly good fellow.
 He was a wonderful friend.